ReproNim/reproman/CONTRIBUTING.md

 ### Coverage

-You can also check for common programming errors with the following tools:

-- Code with good unittest coverage (at least 80%), check with:

-          pip install nose coverage
-          nosetests --with-coverage path/to/tests_for_package

-- We rely on https://codecov.io to provide convenient view of code coverage.
+We rely on https://codecov.io to provide convenient view of code coverage.
 Installation of the codecov extension for Firefox/Iceweasel or Chromium is strongly advised, since it provides coverage annotation of pull requests.

 ### Linting